Rewilding suburbia: A new movement in Australian gardening - Minimalist Gardener

 Within one to three growing seasons, improved soil management can increase moisture retention.
 Diversified planting can noticeably increase insect activity and bird visitation.
 Reduced runoff can make your garden more stable during both heavy rain and extended dry periods.
 Ecological repair is gradual, but it is measurable.

 You influence how the ground beneath your feet is managed.
 Treating that ground as a living system rather than a decorative surface can contribute to a broader pattern of repair.
-Rewilding your space is more than following a trend; it's a recalibration of purpose.
+Rewilding your space is more than following a trend — it is a recalibration of purpose.

 Back to blog